nekwebdev/calis/README.md

 Warning, EFI only for now.

+I would advise to make a new github repository from this template to have a clean git history and add your own `.conf` files for your various setups.
+Here is mine built on this template: [nekwebdev/arch](https://github.com/nekwebdev/arch).
+Not 100% sure I like those github templates yet...

 Boot into an [Arch Linux ISO](https://archlinux.org/download/), [Connect to the internet](https://wiki.archlinux.org/title/installation_guide#Connect_to_the_internet), then clone, download, scp copy, what ever works for you, **inside of /root/**, at least the `chocolate.sh` script.
 Make sure it is executable then run:

     ./chocolate.sh --drive sda